AronDJacobsen/EEG_Data_Augmentation/README.md

 ## Repository
 This Git-repo contains python-files for pre-processing as well as fully implemented pipelines coded with an object-oriented approach for easily running Machine Learning fitting (using various data augmentation techniques).
 Furthermore, python scripts for obtaining results from pickled data files are to be found.
+Some parts of the code are redundant.

 ### Preprocessing